-- 1. Complete all steps listed in SOP A of RD[04], including: - Charge mobile data recorders - Pre-label and organize sample containers, including the addition of adhesive barcode labels - Print possible X,Y sampling locations from soil coordinate lists and back-up data sheets - Load GPS coordinates for target plots - 2.
-Additionally, gather all equipment needed for wetland-specific sampling, consulting both the equipment lists in Tables 2 and 3 as well as those in RD[04].
+- 1. Complete all steps listed in SOP A of RD[04], including: - Charge mobile data recorders - Pre-label and organize sample containers, including the addition of adhesive barcode labels - Print possible X,Y sampling locations from soil coordinate lists - Mark target sampling locations on gridded plot maps, using the Soils QC application maintained by Field Science, or by hand - Print back-up data sheets - Ensure there is a navigation device with target plot locations available - 2.
+Additionally, gather all equipment needed for wetland-specific sampling, consulting both the equipment lists in Table 2 and Table 3 as well as those in RD[04].
 Use prior knowledge of the target plots as well as reports from other NEON technicians who have recently visited them to assess whether standing water will be present, then ensure appropriate supplies will be available for sampling (waders, shoulder-length gloves, etc). - a.
 Durable items (wetland corer plus parts, waders/boots, etc.) must be clean, free of rust, and in good working condition. - b.
 Sufficient quantities of consumable items must be available. - 3.
-If the soil team is likely to encounter standing water along the borders of the plot, which could prevent accurate use of meter tapes, they should be prepared to use the TruPulse laser rangefinder in HD (horizontal distance) mode to locate X,Y sampling locations.
+If the soil team is likely to encounter enough standing water to prevent accurate or efficient use of meter tapes, they should be prepared to use the TruPulse laser rangefinder in HD (horizontal distance) mode to locate X,Y sampling locations.
 In preparation, review RD[07] and complete the following tasks related to using the TruPulse 360R Laser Rangefinder. - Check battery and charge (if possible) - Clean lenses with lens cloth or lens tissue (if necessary) - Check/set correct declination.
 This is required every time the batteries are changed, when batteries run low, or when moving from one NEON site to the next where declination may be different.
 See RD[07] for details. - Calibrate TruPulse tilt-sensor (only necessary after severe drop-shock; see RD[07] for details). - 4.
 When preparing for an N-transformations bout: - a.
-Sites where intact soil cores can be taken should plan to use 30 cm long, skinny 4mm rectangular polyethylene bags for the buried bag method (Table 3, Figure 2 right).
+Sites where intact soil cores can be taken should plan to use 30 cm long, skinny 4 mm rectangular polyethylene bags for the buried bag method (Table 3, Figure 2, right).
 These will allow intact cores to keep their shape and structure while incubating and are thus preferred.